25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

     - `Microsoft.EntityFrameworkCore.SqlServer` if the DB is SQL Server
     - The other dependent packages are installed automatically such as `Relational`, `EntityFrameworkCore`

-  - Type of DB: Relational, NoSQL, etc.
+  - Type of DB: Relational, NoSQL, etc...
     - `Microsoft.EntityFrameworkCore.Relational` as SQL Server is RDBMS

   - `Microsoft.EntityFrameworkCore` package contains the EF Core functionality